 Whistler – The Need to Know

-- All Vail Resorts transactions will be cashless including retail outlets, restaurants and the Snow School.
+- All Vail Resorts transactions are now cashless including retail outlets, restaurants and the Snow School.
 For the best experience, book and pay online in advance where possible.

-My kids learned to ski at the Whistler Snow School.
-I remember how shocked I was to see my son actually cutting some decent turns down a run on day 3 (as I spied on him from afar).
+My kids learned to ski in the Whistler ski school kids programs.
+I still remember how shocked I was to see my 3 year old actually cutting some decent turns down a run on day 3 (as I spied on her from behind a post).
 They have excellent programs and instructors for both skiing and boarding.

 12 Things to do in Whistler with Kids

-Wondering what to do in Whistler with kids after the ski day is done?
-While there may be a few less Whistler family activities currently available than during a typical ski season, I still believe that you can have a lot of fun!
+Wondering what to do in Whistler with kids outside of skiing and boarding?
+While there may be a few less Whistler family activities currently available than during a typical ski season, there is still tons of fun to be had!

 1. Whistler Outdoor Skating Rink

-Enjoy family fun at this fantastic outdoor covered skating rink.
-Admission is $2, skate rentals are $8, helmets and skating aids are loaned for free.
+A whole bunch of Whistler kids fun can be had at this fantastic outdoor covered skating rink.
+Admission is $2, skate rentals are $9, helmets and skating aids are loaned for free.

 2. The Treehouse Playground

-This picturesque Whistler Village playground is located right by Olympic Plaza.
-Conveniently, it is also surrounded numerous cafes (Starbucks, Blenz, Purebread etc.) and other kid friendly attractions (skating rink, library, toy store, and the candy store).
+The picturesque Whistler Village playground is located right by Olympic Plaza.
+Conveniently, it is also surrounded numerous cafes (Starbucks, Blenz, Purebread etc.) and other Whistler family friendly attractions (skating rink, library, toy store, and the candy store).

 3. The Whistler Snow Zone

-As they say, sometimes the best things in life are free.
+Looking for free things to do in Whistler with kids?
+This is one of the best!
 If there is a snow pile in Whistler Village, there are kids climbing and sliding on it.
-The best snow piles for kids in Whistler can be found within the Snow Zone at Olympic Plaza, between the playground and the outdoor skating rink.
+The absolute best snow piles for kids in Whistler can be found within the Snow Zone at Olympic Plaza, between the playground and the outdoor skating rink.

 What do you do if you don’t have a sled?
 Naturally, someone has thought of this.
-At The Circle, a store not far from the Snow Zone, you can purchase a sled for $24.99 and when you return it, you will receive a $10 store credit (sleds are sanitized between each usage).
+At The Circle, a store just a 5 minute walk from the Snow Zone, you can purchase a sled and receive a $10 store credit when you return it.

-This season, Explore & Experience Whistler will replace Family Après – a popular twice-weekly afternoon event that included family friendly activities and entertainment around Olympic Plaza.
+Explore & Experience Whistler recently replaced Family Après – a popular twice-weekly afternoon event that included family friendly activities and entertainment around Olympic Plaza.

 5. Toys and Treats